Join our team

 • Manage safe-keeping of information and data, including filing of programme documents and materials;

-• Support Country Director and HQ in engaging senior officials, military officers and other key stakeholders
+• Support Country Director and HQ in engaging senior officials and other key stakeholders

 Human Resource Manageemnt